Gentilhombre de cámara con ejercicio

-The Gentilhombres de cámara con ejercicio (Gentlemen of the Bedchamber) was a palatial class of honorary royal servants of the Royal Household and Heritage of the Crown of Spain, who acceded to that class as an honor awarded by the Monarch.
+The Gentilhombres de cámara con ejercicio (Gentlemen of the Bedchamber) was a palatine class of honorary royal servants of the Royal Household and Heritage of the Crown of Spain, who acceded to that class as an honor awarded by the Monarch.
 The members of this class neither had specific functions inside the ceremonial scheme of the Court, nor exercised active service with a few exceptions, being their appointment a sign of the royal appreciation.

 This way, prominent men were nominated during the reign of the last King before the Second Spanish Republic, Alfonso XIII.

 As said very few of them had specific functions at the service to the King and very few of them belonged to the nobility.
 In fact, at the moment of the suppression of this Office, they remained 521 “Gentilhombres de cámara con ejercicio y servidumbre”.
 Among them, only 155 belonged to the titled nobility.

 This Court class was just behind the category of “Gentilhombres Grandes de España con ejercicio y servidumbre”.

-Their badge was a golden gilded key with bangs equally of gold.
-The key was placed horizontally in the waist to the right side in uniforms, dress-coat or frock coat.
+Their badge was a golden gilded key with tassels also of gold.
+The key was placed horizontally on the waist to the right side on uniforms, dress-coat or frock coat.
 They were formally under the command of the “Sumiller de Corps” and, for their condition, they had free entrance to the Royal Palace of Madrid up to the Chamber.

 They were styled “Ilustrísimos señores Gentilhombres de cámara con ejercicio”.